morganbengtsson/dungeon/report/report.rst

 ------

 The entity is a base component that the following components are based from.
 The common denominator is that an entity can contain several doors that lead to new entities.
 All entities also takes a transformation matrix that specifies where the entity should be generated.
-Each entity also contains a bounding box that is used for collision detection in the `algorithm`_.
+Each entity contains a bounding box that is used for collision detection in the `algorithm`_.

 Corridor
 ========